 Agriculture may has many influences on water quality depending on the types of production.
 Overuse of fertilizers are flushed into the surface waters through irrigation and canals.
-Livestock induce erosion of stream banks when fields are over grazed or animals allowed to access the streams directly.
+Livestock increase erosion along stream banks when fields are over grazed or animals are allowed to access the streams directly.
 Poorly managed manure also enters the surface waters polluting the waters with bacteria and nutrients.
-These issues can be mitigated however by incorporating best management practices (BMPs) and following simple tips.

 Ground water wells and surface water withdrawls provide important sources of water water for home, recreation, animal, and crop uses.
 The responsibility for maintaining the quality of groundwater and local surface water is up to the land owner.
 Improper maintenance can lead to negative effects on the household, environment, farm, and neighbors.